The times of the Training classes are:

 All training classes are currently being held inside with part of the class outside.

-Unfortunately all ours beginners and puppy classes are currently full, the waiting list is now March 2023 (please email us at: woofers.dog.training@gmail.com for more info and to be put on the waiting list or possible cancelations.)
+Unfortunately all ours beginners and puppy classes are currently full, the waiting list is now March 2023 (please email us at: woofers.dog.training@gmail.com

 There is a good reason why are classes are full as we have not had to advertise classes for the last 4 years its called word of mouth,

-If you want you can watch a class or visit the Anglia Woofers YouTube channel for some training tips and support videos ,
+visit the Anglia Woofers YouTube channel for some training tips and support videos ,

 Also good idea if you are waiting to start an eight week course or just fancy doing something constructive with your dogs, its fact that most dogs can learn new tricks given the right stimulation.